ScimonCFD/LaserbeamFoam/README.md

 ### `laserbeamFoam`

-A volume-of-fluid (VOF) solver for studying high energy density laser-based advanced manufacturing processes and laser-substrate interactions.
+A volume-of-fluid (VOF) solver for studying high-energy-density laser-based advanced manufacturing processes and laser-substrate interactions.
 This implementation treats the metallic substrate and shielding gas phase as in-compressible.
 The solver fully captures the metallic substrate's